 We advocate Coventry to become a city of dance putting us on the map locally, nationally and internationally.

-Dr Natalie Garrett Brown is Co-Director of Education and Experience and Head of Department for Music, Writing and Performance at University of East London.
+Dr Natalie Garrett Brown (Director) is Co-Director of Education and Experience and Head of Department for Music, Writing and Performance at University of East London.
 She is Chair for DanceHE (Standing Conference of Dance in Higher Education) and founding associate editor for the Dance and Somatic Practices Journal.
 Her practice and research interests are theoretically situated within feminist understandings of embodied subjectivity and the ways in which somatic and reflective practices can inform education, performance making, creativity, writing and digital cultural practices.
 Most recently this took the form of a research project Sensing the City supported by the AHRC.
 Natalie is also a trained executive coach and mentor and advocate of this practice.

-Dr Geoff Willcocks is Director of Arts, Culture and Heritage at Coventry University.
+Dr Geoff Willcocks (Director) is Director of Arts, Culture and Heritage at Coventry University.
 He is currently responsible for the development of the university’s cultural assets, external cultural profile, student cultural engagement and external partnership liaison with regional and national cultural and artistic bodies and organisations.
 He was recently seconded to the Executive Committee of The Coventry City of Culture Trust as part of the successful 2021 bid team.
 During this time, he co-authored the city’s Ten-Year Cultural Strategy.
 His external positions include, Chair of Coventry’s Music Education Hub, Vice Chair of Historic Coventry Trust, Chair Midlands Higher Education Culture Forum and Chair of the Cathedral Quarter Alliance.
 He has advised Art Council England on the role of Higher Education in UK Culture and is a board member for Ludic Rooms, Coventry’s Heritage Action Zone and Coventry Music Trust.

-Andrea Barzey is an independent dance educator, researcher, leader and project manager.
+Andrea Barzey (Development Director) is an independent dance educator, researcher, leader and project manager.
 Alongside her role as Development Director of Coventry Dance, she is currently Associate Programme Leader for MA/BA Dance courses at Dance City, Newcastle.

 As an artist, Andrea has been supported by Arts Council England for dance film and installation projects, and as an educator has been part of JISC- funded projects for developing reflective blog practice